 The Ballen Method

 Creating The Ballen Method became my obsession.
-It was clear to me that other real estate agents were struggling with the same difficulties I had faced.
+It was apparent to me that other real estate agents were struggling with the same difficulties I had faced.

-While I could no longer address every question asked from fellow agents, I could share what I had learned in my own journey.
+While I could no longer address every question asked from industry peers, I could share what I had learned in my journey.